casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.rst

   Out[4]: ['rfdc']

-We can create a reference to that `RFDC` object and begin to exercise some of the software components included with the that object.
+We can create a reference to that `RFDC` object and begin to exercise some of the software components included with that object.

 .. code:: python

   In [5]: rfdc_zcu216 = zcu216.adcs['rfdc']

-We first initialize the driver; a doc string is provided for all functions and so we can always use IPythons help `?` mechanism to get more information of a methods signature and a brief description of its functionality.
+We first initialize the driver; a doc string is provided for all functions and so we can always use IPython's help `?` mechanism to get more information of a method's signature and a brief description of its functionality.

 .. code:: python